Section 2: Harriman Dam to Route 9

 The stream crossing just north of Medburyville South has a beaver dam that may make crossing tricky.
 If you chose not to cross, you can walk on Woods Road to where the trail rejoins the Woods Road.

-Also, please be advised that the Mountain Mills West Recreation Area is closed between Columbus Day and Memorial Day.
-Due to a timber harvest, all vehicles are asked to stay off TransCanada property after the last residence on Woods Road.
+Also, due to a timber harvest, all vehicles are asked to stay off Great River Hydro property after the last residence on Woods Road.
 The parking area at Mountain Mills West will be used this winter for turning trucks around etc., so vehicles may not be parked in that location.
 The road between the picnic area and the Medburyville Bridge will be seeing truck traffic (up to full-sized trailers), especially on weekdays but also occasionally on Saturdays.
 Any roadside parking should not block that traffic.
 The operators are aware of the CT in this location and that skiers and other users may be passing through from time to time.
 We ask that users also be aware of this operation, stay on the marked trail, remain outside of the work area, and yield to truck traffic.
+Assuming the ground stays frozen, the work should take about 3 weeks this winter.

 This is an easy, nearly level ski, with a few short climbs that can be walked if needed.
 The first mile is shared with snowmobiles.
 There are no intermediate access points for the first seven miles along this section, so allow plenty of time to ski the entire section.